-This prospectus contains a summary of NMFC's or the Operating Company's, as applicable, common stock, preferred stock, subscription rights, warrants, debt securities and units.
+This prospectus contains a summary of NMFC's or the Operating Company's, as applicable, common stock, preferred stock, subscription rights, warrants and debt securities.
 These summaries are not meant to be a complete description of each security.
 However, this prospectus contains the material terms and conditions for each security.

-DESCRIPTION OF NMFC'S CAPITAL STOCK
+DESCRIPTION OF CAPITAL STOCK